Annual Review of Employment Law 2017 - Red Cow

 Caroline McEnery, Managing Director of The HR Suite and HR and Employment Law Expert.
 Caroline is a member on the Low Pay Commission and is also an adjudicator in the Work Place Relations Commission.

 Jennifer Cashman Practice Group Leader Employment Group

 Ronan Daly Jermyn

 Jennifer Cashman is Practice Group Leader of Ronan Daly Jermyn’s Employment Group.
-Jennifer's focus is on providing strategic business advice and practical, commercial solutions for clients across a range of industry sectors.
-She advises multinational companies in the technology, pharmaceutical, medical devices and diagnostics sectors and provides employment advice to Public Authorities, Universities and a number of primary and secondary schools.
-Jennifer is a key member of the Firm’s Cyber and Data Protection Team and advises on a broad range of data management issues including GDPR, data breaches, data subject rights, international data transfers, employee data and compliance training.
+Her focus is on providing strategic business advice and practical, commercial solutions for clients across a range of industry sectors.
+She advises multinational companies in the technology, pharmaceutical, medical devices and diagnostics sectors and also provides employment advice to Public Authorities, Universities and a number of primary and secondary schools.
+Jennifer is a member of the Firm’s Cyber and Data Protection Team and advises on a broad range of data management issues including GDPR, data breaches, data subject rights, international data transfers, employee data and compliance training.

 Deirdre Crowley Head of the Technology and Employment Law Units

 Deirdre has 15 years’ experience in advising companies on data protection matters.
 Large US multinationals dealing with complex trans-Atlantic transfers of data, as well as companies dealing with special categories of highly sensitive data (including employee, medical and financial data) have briefed Deirdre to undertake privacy reviews of their workplace to become GDPR fit.

 Paul is an Associate Solicitor in the Employment Law Team in Eversheds Sutherland.
 He advises clients in both the public and private sectors on all aspects of the employment relationship from recruitment (including corporate immigration issues) to the termination of employment (including the negotiation of compromise agreements and severance packages).